 The serum contains a vitamin C derivative called Stay C-50.
 Per the manufacturer, this derivative helps to reduce the look of blemishes and acne.
 It also has a lower likelihood of degradation before being absorbed into the skin.

 The vitamin C derivative in the formula is sodium ascorbyl phosphate (SAP), a water-soluble monophosphate ester of ascorbic acid.
 SAP is also supposed to provide photoprotection, improve skin firmness, decrease the look of age spots, stimulate collagen production, and even out skin tone.

-The serum also contains Camellia Sinensis Leaf (green tea) Extract an effective antioxidant that provides protection against environmental aggressors.
+The serum also contains Camellia sinensis leaf (green tea) extract an effective antioxidant that protects against environmental aggressors.
 Green tea also contains anti-inflammatory and antimicrobial properties.

 Hyaluronic acid delivers hydration and antioxidants into the skin.
 Aloe Barbadensis Leaf (Aloe) Juice soothes and detoxifies.
 Vitamin E (Tocopheryl Acetate) is another antioxidant that helps improve skin texture.

 This serum is moisturizing as it hydrates, soothes, and targets dull skin and uneven skin tone.
 It is 100% vegan, GMO-free, cruelty-free and soy-free.
 Please note that there is natural fragrance oil in this serum.

 Mad Hippie Vitamin C Serum is an award-winning vitamin C serum filled with antioxidants that helps to reduce the look of wrinkles and discoloration.

 This serum contains the vitamin C derivative sodium ascorbyl phosphate (SAP).
 SAP is more stable than pure vitamin C. Itdoesn’tt risk the oxidation and irritation that may occur with pure vitamin C. SAP also helps reduce the look of acne and acne scars.